tom-howard/ros/docs/extras/launch-files/roslaunch-api.md

 ```

 You could wrap this into one of your own ROS nodes, or even build a standalone node inside your package to call the `map_saver` node when required.
 Perhaps you could even wrap the last three of the above commands inside a while loop and get the node to update a map file at regular intervals (say 5 seconds?) while your robot explores its environment...

+??? hint
+    You may need to wrap this in a loop in order for it to work reliably.